15 Easy Ways To Be Sustainable In Everyday Life

 Hannah Ritchie

-While you don’t have to go vegan overnight, eating animals is terrible for the environment.
+While you don’t have to go fully vegan, eating animals is terrible for the environment.
 So you can challenge yourself and incorporate more plant-based foods into your diet.

-You can start adding more of the most eco-friendly foods with the lowest environmental impact, which includes whole-grain cereals, fruits, vegetables, legumes, olive oil, etc.
+You can start adding more of the most eco-friendly foods with the lowest environmental impact, which include whole-grain cereals, fruits, vegetables, legumes, olive oil, etc.

 You can consider consuming more plant-based protein sources like tofu, beans, peas, and nuts, as they also have the lowest carbon footprint.
 And if you are open and curious about a 100% plant-based diet, you can try to go vegan slowly with my guide.